 Leo Valdes, “Accessibility on the Internet”, report to the United Nations (16 June 1998, updated 31 March 2004) available [online], cited in report of the Secretary General, “Implementation of the world programme of action concerning disabled persons”, (United Nations document A/54/388/Add.1).

 There will be many opportunities to provide feedback throughout the process.
 Feedback from the community is welcome at any time via email at AccessibilityStrategy@carleton.ca.

 This theme refers to best practices in accessibility for teaching and learning (e.g., Universal Design for Learning) as well as developing relevant policies, knowledge, skills, and attitudes within Carleton’s academic programs.

 The theme also refers to skills-focused certification training programs (e.g., Rick Hansen Foundation Accessibility Certification Professional, International Association of Accessibility Professionals Certification).

 This theme refers to academic research and application of research to campus and community development in accessibility.

-This theme refers to a range of student support services related to accessibility (e.g., PMC, mental health support services, and Career Services).
+This theme refers to a range of student support services related to accessibility (e.g., Paul Menton Centre, Health and Counselling Services, Carleton Disability Awareness Centre (CDAC), and Career Services).

-This theme refers to inclusive hiring of persons with disabilities at Carleton University, and ensuring an accessible and inclusive work environment, as well as contributing to employment initiatives for students and graduates with disabilities beyond Carleton University.
+This theme refers to inclusive hiring of persons with disabilities at Carleton University, and ensuring an accessible and inclusive work environment, as well as contributing to employment initiatives.

 This theme refers to the reduction and elimination of physical barriers at Carleton University, consideration of accessibility in future development of spaces and buildings on campus, as well as accessible signage and wayfinding.